ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 After explaining the Zen of "clean code", Bob launches into the meat of the book.
 Of course, all programs start with names.
 How to name your files, how to name your functions, how to name your variables, and on and on.
 So it's a natural place to begin talking about code "cleanliness".

 I mostly agree with everything Bob says in the second chapter.
-Names should be expressive and you should allow the type system to add additonal clarity to the intent of your variables.
+Names should be expressive and you should allow the type system to add additional clarity to the intent of your variables.
 Hungarian notation is outdated.
 If your language allows custom postfix operators like C++, use those to express your intentions for things like numbers with units or complex types, for example:

 ```cpp
 Color color = "#FF2311"_hexColor;